 Should I (or my child) go to school today?

-Answer these questions from the Government of Ontario’s school and child care screening for COVID-19 resource to help decide if you or your child should, or should not, go to school/child care each day.
+Answer these questions from Toronto Public Health’s School screening for COVID-19 to help decide if you or your child should, or should not, go to school each day.
 This tool should be used daily before going to school.
 For more detailed guidance, see Toronto Public Health’s COVID-19 Decision Tool for Schools.

 Where can I find ongoing details of Sherbourne’s modified programs and services?